Recoskie/JDasm/docs/Machine.md

 <br />

 The selected register moves into the memory address as a location.
-The other two mode setting 01, and 10 add a byte after the ModR/M to the address.
+The other two-mode setting 01 and 10, add a byte after the ModR/M to the address.

 <br />